manwar/theweeklychallenge/content/blog/perl-regex.md

 <br>

-Here we have two context, in the first context we have a match followed by an empty pattern matching.
+Here we have two context, in the first, there is a successfull match followed by an empty pattern matching.

-And in the second context, we have a failed match followed by the same empty pattern matching.
+In the second context, we have a failed match followed by the same empty pattern matching.

 When you run the above code, what do you expect?